 This morning, before our first customers, Scotty and I zoomed off to the fuel docks on the parasail boat to fill up in preparation of a busy day of work.
-As we returned to the Westin Marina, the water in the harbor was tranquil and flat and the air was very still.
+As we returned to the Margaritaville Marina, the water in the harbor was tranquil and flat and the air was very still.
 We slowed down, and I thought to myself that this was the perfect condition to see dolphins.

 It was almost a feeling of déjà-vous.
 Spotting dolphins is common in Key West.
 Sometimes, we’ll see a pod spring up on the way to the reef.
 There have even been times when dolphins are at the reef swimming very close to us.
 During the Ultimate Adventure, we’ve spotted them in the shallow waters of the Northwest Channel.

 We see them at all times of day and in any number of conditions: sunny, cloudy, windy.
 There have been so many times, though, when the water is so calm and the air is so still you feel as though you are all alone in the middle of the peaceful ocean and the dolphins know that no one is around, so they feel very free.